 I've also been seriously impressed with some of the modern printing and design services that are available online.
 In some cases you can get a 24 hour turnaround time, and all of them offer quality guarantees too.

-If you've been thinking about getting brochures into strategic places, or even about customized branding, then it's worth checking out what these great print and design companies can offer:
+If you've been thinking about getting brochures into strategic places, or even about customized branding, then it's worth checking out what's on offer:

 There's my top 5 ideas.
 Now it's your turn....